Caipira viola: Origins

 played in Portugal.
 The viola braguesa and viola amarantina, for instance, are two types of ten-string guitars from the north of Portugal, which are closely related to the Caipira viola.

 Some have described the Caipira viola as Brazil's national instrument, but others argue that the tambourine-like pandeiro has a stronger claim.
 The Brazilian Embassy in Washington lists a national flower among the official symbols of Brazil, but no national musical instrument.
-What is undisputed is that the Caipira viola was introduced in São Paulo before the violão, and is the basis for the Caipira music, or Paulista folk music, as Inezita Barroso states.

 Tuning and playing technique

 A large number of tunings are used; open tunings are common.
 Unlike most steel-string guitars, its strings are plucked with the fingers of the right hand similarly to the technique used for classical and flamenco guitars, rather than by the use of a plectrum.

 Popularity

 Violas are present in nearly all Brazilian music forms, anywhere in the country (although it is declining in some places).
 It most often associated with Caipira music, with some forms of North-Eastern music and with folkloric music.
 It was once used to play urban music, like choro, samba and Maxixe, but has been replaced by the acoustic guitar.

 Well-known players of Brazilian viola include Zé Côco do Riachão (composer from Minas Gerais), Toninho Ramos (composer from Minas Gerais live in France) and Almir Sater (successful singer-songwriter from Mato Grosso do Sul).

 A National Association of Viola Players (Associação Nacional dos Violeiros) has been founded in 2004 and the Ministry of Culture has declared the preservation of the Viola tradition as of national interest.